 This new budget hotel is rather appealing with its trendy modern design and easy 10-minute walk to the beach.
 The standard and superior rooms each have a choice of twin or double beds and enough walking space to be considered 'roomy'.
 The additional TV, air-con and laundry service make these simple yet fresh rooms quite a comfy budget option.
 Overlooking an almost scenic grassy field, their large...
 Read our full review of Favehotel Cenang Beach.

 The new Langkawi Cactus Inn raises the bar in Langkawi’s Pantai Tengah by providing lots of perks at an affordable price.
 Their nine sparkling new rooms include two family rooms that can comfortably sleep up to five people and six standard rooms, perfect for single or duo travellers — and they’re just a 10-minute walk away from the beach.
-The attached Cactus Restaurant is definitely one of...
+Although general floor space may be minimal in...
 Read our full review of Langkawi Cactus Inn.

 This tucked away beachfront hotel is located on the least congested end of Jalan Pantai Cenang as it nears the T-junction connection to Jalan Pantai Tengah.
 Look for the etched and weathered concrete sign on the side of the main road and you will find the resort beneath the towering trees.
 As you enter the traditional Malay-style reception and lounge area, you’ll see a gateway opening into a...
 Read our full review of Sunset Beach Resort .